asterion9/ftd-LUA/README.md

 ### Sticky foot
 Sticky foot produces thrust when moving relative to the ground, they are to be placed on the last segment near the tip.
 Horizontal orientation does not matter, here are the recommended configuration :
-* Clearance : sphere of influence of the sticky foot, usually 0.5 or 1m for a sticky foot touching the ground
+* Clearance : sphere of influence of the sticky foot, usually 0.5 or 1m for a sticky foot touching the ground.
-* Stickiness : how long will it keep producing thrust after leaving the clearance zone, set to 100
+* Stickiness : how long will it keep producing thrust after leaving the clearance zone, set to 100.
-* Forward/Backward : must be active at all time, set resting drive to 1
+* Forward/Backward : must be active at all time, set resting drive to 1.
 ### Wheel
 Wheels are placed at the tip of each leg and make contact with the ground.
 Without it, every imbalance or bump in the ground would cause a leg to push hard on the ground and imbalance further the vehicle.
 The configuration of the wheels is very delicate and is the harder part of building a walker.
 Here are some explanation and tips for the configuration :
-* Spring length : the spring must not be fully compressed, so a length of at least 1m is recommended, 2m works better
+* Spring length : the spring must not be fully compressed, so a length of at least 1m is recommended, 2m works better.
 * Spring strength : the spring must not fully compress, and since half of the wheel will not may contact, a strength of 40 is a minimum, 50 works well too but may reduce absorption.
-* Damper (rebound) force : allows to produce a counter force when compressing (expanding), this will cause strong imbalance on light vehicle and must be kept at 0 - 0.1, but a damper force will help the spring to not fully compress, it should be set to 0 and raised little by little
+* Damper (rebound) force : allows to produce a counter force when compressing (expanding), this will cause strong imbalance on light vehicle and must be kept at 0 - 0.1, but a damper force will help the spring to not fully compress, it should be set to 0 and raised little by little.
-* Friction : helps stop the craft at rest, but too much will counter the foot thrust too much, 0.5 is a good value
+* Friction : helps stop the craft at rest, but too much will counter the foot thrust too much, 0.5 is a good value.
-* Spring extension : used to artificially lower the starting point of the spring, should be set so that the fully compressed wheel barely go past the tip of the leg
+* Spring extension : used to artificially lower the starting point of the spring, should be set so that the fully compressed wheel barely go past the tip of the leg.
 ### Placement
 Legs can be placed in any number, mixed size and non-symmetrical position, however for best efficiency and balance it is recommended to :